 Foam Style Interfacing

 This is a good solution to provide a soft yet defined shape.
 Keep in mind that foam has a some memory to it; you can bend it easily, but it will pop right back into its original shape.
-If you want a bag with a slouch or soft gather, foam is not the best choice.
-We used foam on our Tendy Drawcord Backpack (the body but not the flap) and our Vintage Satchel.
+If you want a bag with a slouch or soft Gather, foam is not the best choice.
+We used foam on our Stylish Drawcord Backpack (the body but not the flap) and our Vintage Satchel.

 When you need a little help to keep things crisp, a lightweight is a good choice.
-It keeps a lining pocket stable, gives the proper sharpness to a small flap, and is helpful when a project has multiple layers in a small size.
+It keeps a Lining pocket stable, gives the proper sharpness to a small flap, and is helpful when a project has multiple layers in a small size.
 In addition, if your fabric already has weight, you may not want to add much more.
 Hardly noticeable, lightweight interfacing smooths and sharpens.
 We used it on our Gathered Gift Bags and Double Zipper Device Sleeve

 We draw from this category more than any other when constructing our bags and totes.
 A good mid-weight is great for creating structure, while still allowing for flexibility.
-It’s our go-to interfacing for larger flaps, and is the perfect layer between a décor weight exterior and a quilting-weight lining.
+It’s our go-to interfacing for larger flaps, and is the perfect layer between a décor weight exterior and a quilting-weight Lining.
 It can crease if folded, so it’s best to keep it out of seams.
 We used it on our Messenger Style Brief and our Zippered Pouch Trio.